windingwind/zotero-better-notes/README.md

 > See [Handbook:Sycn](https://zotero.yuque.com/staff-gkhviy/better-notes/aid2c3) for more details.

-> We are planning to have a two-path sycning for note<->MarkDown.
+> We are planning to have a two-path syncing for note<->MarkDown.
 Discuss here: https://github.com/windingwind/zotero-better-notes/issues/147

-Keep the MarkDown version of your notes in sync with the latest changes inside Zotero is extremely easy now.
+Keeping the MarkDown version of your notes in sync with the latest changes inside Zotero is extremely easy now.

 Just click 'Auto Sync to Export Path' the first time you export your note.
 Do not require any third-party tools!